vadimkaB/Machine_Learning/assignment.md

 ##Analysis

 Now, we are ready to build the prediction model.
-Since the desired prediction is a qualatative variable, it would be appropriate to apply Random Forest method.
-To do the model let's split the Training dataset into 2 subsets: one for model building and the second for validation.
+Since the desired prediction is a qualatative variable, it would be appropriate to apply the Random Forest method.
+To do the model let's split the Training dataset into 2 subsets: one for model building and the second for cross validation.
+We will train the model on the training set (70% of the sample data) and validate with the validation set (30% of the sample data) to understand the accuracy of the model and the out of sample error.

 ```r
 library(caret)